Haufe-Lexware/api-style-guide/general guidelines.md

 - Easy to read and maintain it
 - Audience oriented

-### Design your API with a customer, or at least with a customer in mind and actively seek Feedback.
+### Design your API with a customer, or at least with a customer in mind and actively seek feedback.

 Every API should be designed as if it were an external API for paying customers.
 Design your API with the API consumer in mind!